sparkyb/pype/readme.txt

 Guido van Rossum - without Guido, not only would I not have Python, I also wouldn't have had some of the great inspiration that IDLE has offered.
-IDLE is a wonderful editor, has some excellent ideas in terms of functionality, but it unfortunately does not offer the extended functionality I want, and it hurts my brain to use tk, so I cannot add it myself.
-Guido, my hat goes off to you.
+IDLE is a wonderful editor, has some excellent ideas in terms of functionality, but unfortunately does not offer the extended functionality I want, and it hurts my brain to use tk, so I cannot add it myself.

 The people writing wxWidgets (previously named wxWindows) and wxPython - without you, this also would not have been possible.
 You have made the most